Search-based Testing of Simulink Models with Requirements Tables: Evaluation

+For the $126$ failure-revealing test case produced by our SBST, in $76\%$ ($96$ out of $126$) of the cases, it was computed in less than 10 iterations.
+For the $24\%$ ($30$ out of $126$) of the test cases, the SBST used more than 10 iterations and less than 20 (maximum number of iterations).

-\emph{CC Model.} For the $12$ model-RT combinations for which our SBST produced a failure-revealing test case, in 75\% ($9$ out of $12$) of the cases it could be computed in less than $10$ iterations.
-If we compare the results related to the model-RT combinations ($\langle$CC-v6.2, CC-RT0$\rangle$,$\langle$CC-v7.1, CC-RT0$\rangle$) reported in the original CC paper, our solution is slightly less efficient: It required respectively 3 and 5 iterations more for $\langle$CC-v6.2, CC-RT0$\rangle$, and $\langle$CC-v7.1, CC-RT0$\rangle$.
-However, these differences are negligible in practice since running $5$ iterations requires approximately $240$ seconds.
+Comparing the results related to the model-RT combinations ($\langle$CC-v6.1, CC-RT0$\rangle$, $\langle$CC-v6.2, CC-RT0$\rangle$, $\langle$CC-v7.1, CC-RT0$\rangle$) reported in the original CC paper, our solution is slightly more efficient: It required on average respectively $2.4$ and $4.3$ iterations less for $\langle$CC-v6.1, CC-RT0$\rangle$ and $\langle$CC-v7.1, CC-RT0$\rangle$ and $3.6$ iterations more for $\langle$CC-v6.2, CC-RT0$\rangle$.
+However, these differences are negligible in practice since running $4$ iterations requires approximately $180$ seconds.